aakanksha1dutta/ai-mini-projects/hw2/README.txt

 The Manhattan heuristic was used for the A* implementation.
 It calculates the distance between the current position of each digit on the current state and its goal state position.
 The distance is calculated as the absolute difference in the x-coordinate and the y-coordinate of the current and goal positions.
 These distances are then summed up for all digits of the board, which gives us the heuristic value.
+It is also consistent because movement is confined to vertical or horizontal moves so the manhattan heuristic will drop by at most 1 unit, which is also the cost from one state to another. h(n) - h(n') <= c(n,n',a) h(n) <= c(n,n',a) + h(n')
+Therefore, manhattan heuristic is consistent and hence, it is also admissible.

 For puzzles with less moves, both BFS and A* had similar runtime performances.
 However, for puzzle with more moves (like /u/cs242/hw2/test14_in) A* was almost instantneous where BFS takes much longer (around 1 minute and 30 sec).
+For the /u/cs242/hw2/test14_in, BFS expanded through 6330 nodes while A* expanded only 54 nodes.

 The following is a summary of each class and its function: puzzle.py: